-- 1.Life coach certification is not legally required in Ohio — life coach certification is voluntary but recommended for credibility in this competitive market
+- 1.No license is required to become a certified life coach in Ohio — certification is voluntary but recommended for credibility

 - 2.Life coaches in Ohio earn an average of $52,182/yr, close to the $54,000 national average with a cost of living 5.7% below average